The Problem of Suffering: A Theistic Defense

 1. Does the suffering allowed by God contribute to human flourishing (i.e., closeness to God)?

-2. Does the suffering allowed by God help us achieve our own greatest desires?
+2. Does the suffering allowed by God help us achieve our greatest desires?

 On the one hand, someone might argue that suffering prevents one from achieving closeness to God and/or from attaining one’s greatest desires.
-But on the other hand, perhaps suffering is useful in achieving one’s greatest purpose and desires.
+On the other hand, perhaps suffering is useful in achieving one’s greatest purpose and desires (i.e., a loving unity with God).

 In response to (1), suppose that suffering positively addresses the flourishing of humans by helping them achieve what they ought to be.
 In this important sense, suffering can be seen as God’s “medicine” for achieving one’s ultimate purpose.[9]
-Suffering may remove or modulate the obstacles (e.g., pride, self-centeredness, anger, greed, and others) that prevent humans from coming into a closer relationship of love with God.
-If a close unity with God is the greatest possible good for humans, then not only may flourishing be compatible with suffering, but indeed, some suffering might be essential to flourishing.
+Suffering may remove or balance the obstacles (e.g., pride, self-centeredness, anger, greed, and others) that prevent humans from coming into a closer relationship of love with God.
+If unity with God is the greatest possible good for humans, then flourishing may be compatible with suffering.
+Indeed, some suffering might be essential to flourishing.
 For example, the lives of many Christians of the first and second centuries bear witness to the strength of their belief in God.
 Their relationship with God was more valuable than even their own lives.
 Indeed, Pliny the Younger, writing to the emperor Trajan, said that he attempted to make professed Christians curse the name of Christ.
-But he admitted that “those who are really Christians cannot be induced to [curse Christ’s name].”[10]
+But he admitted that “those who are really Christians cannot be induced to [curse Christ’s name].[10]
 Even under the threat of imprisonment and torture, these early Christians would choose God over the threats of their accusers.
 Such was their relationship with God that they could not be forced to deny their faith, even under extreme forms of moral evil.
 Not only did suffering—or the threat of suffering—not deter these Christians, but they seemed compelled to endure all manner of evil for the surpassing value of knowing God (Phil.
 3:7, 8; 2 Cor.
 11:23–27).

 No sufferer is isolated from the love of omnipresent God; and to the extent to which the sufferer is open to it, the presence of God to that sufferer comes with shared attention and closeness, for the consolation of the sufferer.[11]

-Thus, suffering may serve as God’s tool to help all humans flourish.[12]
+Thus, it is possible that suffering serves as God’s tool to help all humans flourish.[12]

 If we insist that there be some response to the challenge of the argument from evil that does not make mention of the afterlife, in my view we consign such a response to failure… the notion of an afterlife is central to any attempt at theodicy (or defense) that is to have a hope of being successful.
 [13]

-Since flourishing is primarily a function of the closeness of one’s relationship with God, suffering must be weighed against the potential benefits of one’s relationship with God now and/or in the afterlife.
+Since flourishing is primarily a function of the closeness of one’s relationship with God, suffering must be weighed against the potential benefits of one’s relationship with God now and in the afterlife.
 It is a mistake to think that permanent physical and/or psychological suffering prevents one from flourishing.
 Otherwise, only those deemed “healthy” in body and mind would be able to flourish.
-Therefore, God may allow humans to experience severe and perhaps irreversible physical and/or psychological suffering in this life and yet provide them the opportunity to flourish now and/or in the afterlife.[14]
+Therefore, God may allow humans to experience severe and perhaps irreversible physical and/or psychological suffering in this life if it provides them the opportunity to flourish in the afterlife.[14]

 On the issue of helping humans become all they desire to be—Stump questions whether a human’s desires are necessarily in sync with all that they ought to be: “Sometimes humans can set their hearts on things that aren’t necessary for their flourishing.”[15]
 Though suffering has been shown to lead to spiritual regeneration, growth, and, hence, a closer relationship with God, there is no guarantee that any given individual will see suffering as a means to achieving her own desires.
 A loving and wise God would know what things people need to best establish their relationship with him.
 And, while the things that people desire can be positively correlated to unity with God, many desires—including those that are self-centered or uninformed—may not always lead to flourishing.